LOST-STATS/lost-stats.github.io/Model_Estimation/Research_Design/event_study.md

 Any further decoration or theming at that point is up to you.

 Of course, as earlier mentioned, this analysis is subject to the critique by Sun and Abraham (2020).
-We can also use **fixest** to estimate the Sun and Abraham estimator to calculate effects separately by time-when-treated, and then aggregate to the time-to-treatment level properly, avoiding the way these estimates can "contaminate" each other in the regular model.

-We can estimate the Sun and Abraham method using the **eventstudyinteract** package by Sun herself.
+We can estimate the Sun and Abraham method using the **eventstudyinteract** command in Stata.
 Install by installing the **github** package with `net install github, from("https://haghish.github.io/github/")` and then installing **eventstudyinteract** with `github install lsun20/eventstudyinteract`.

 See `help eventstudyinteract` for more information.